Characterization of the equivalence of robustification and regularization in linear and matrix regression: Introduction

 \section{Introduction}

-The modern data deluge has led to a fundamental re-envisioning of the possibilities for statistical regression.
-One common theme underlying many of these methods, especially Lasso \cite{tibshirani} and nuclear norm minimization \cite{fazelThesis}, is sparsity.
-The modern ubiquity of such sparsity-driven methods is propelled by both theoretical results underpinning their utility (e.g., vis-\`a-vis compressed sensing \cite{crt,donoho1,gitta,bauschke,combetteswasj}) and, perhaps more importantly, their practical scalability due to recent advances in convex optimization \cite{boydvandenberghe}.
+The development of predictive methods that perform well in the face of uncertainty is at the core of modern machine learning and statistical practice.
+Indeed, the notion of \emph{regularization}---loosely speaking, a means of controlling the ability of a statistical model to generalize to new settings by trading off with the model's complexity---is at the very heart of such work \cite{hastie}.
+Corresponding regularized statistical methods, such as the Lasso for linear regression \cite{tibshirani} and nuclear-norm-based approaches to matrix completion \cite{pablo,rechtmc}, are now ubiquitous and have seen widespread success in practice.

-In contrast to sparsity-driven motivations for a variety of statistical regression problems, in the context of linear regression earlier work \cite{ghaoui,xu,RObook} has shown that under certain conditions the regularized problems result from the need to immunize, or \emph{robustify}, the statistical problem against noise in the data.
+In parallel to the development of such regularization methods, it has been shown in the field of robust optimization that under certain conditions these regularized problems result from the need to immunize the statistical problem against adversarial perturbations in the data \cite{ghaoui,xu,RObook,xuChap}.
+Such a \emph{robustification} offers a different perspective on regularization methods by identifying which adversarial perturbations the model is protected against.
+Conversely, this can help to inform statistical modeling decisions by identifying potential choices of regularizers.
+Further, this connection between regularization and robustification offers the potential to use sophisticated data-driven methods in robust optimization \cite{ddunc1,ddunc2} to design regularizers in a principled fashion.

-Our goal in this paper is to shed new light on the relationship between robustification and regularization for linear, median, and matrix regression problems.
-Specifically, our contributions include: \begin{enumerate} \item In the context of linear regression we demonstrate that in general such a robustification procedure is not equivalent to regularization.
-We characterize under which conditions on the model of uncertainty used and on the loss function penalties one has that robustification is equivalent to regularization.
-As a result we achieve a deeper understanding of what regularization accomplishes.
+With the continuing growth of the adversarial viewpoint in machine learning (e.g. the advent of new deep learning methodologies such as generative adversarial networks \cite{gan1,gan2,gan3}), it is becoming increasingly important to better understand the connection between robustification and regularization.
+Our goal in this paper is to shed new light on this relationship by focusing in particular on linear and matrix regression problems.
+Specifically, our contributions include:

-\item Consistent with work connecting robustification to Lasso \cite{xu}, we emphasize that regularization does not lead to sparsity, as is widely believed.
-While Lasso only leads to provably sparse solutions under appropriate coherence assumptions, such as under the well-known Restricted Isometry Property, it can \emph{always} be seen as a robustification of a nominal regression problem under an appropriate model of uncertainty.
-We contend that the success of Lasso is primarily due to its robustness properties.
-This is consistent with recent work in \cite{bkm} on provably sparse methods, which perform better than Lasso.
+\begin{enumerate} \item In the context of linear regression we demonstrate that in general such a robustification procedure is not equivalent to regularization (via penalization).
+We characterize precisely under which conditions on the model of uncertainty used and on the loss function penalties one has that robustification is equivalent to regularization.